captionpoint/CaptionPoint-Server/public/will.md

 ## ALICE:
 Hey now, none of that in here.
 ]
+.char[
+]
+.char[
+]
 ---
 ## JOHN:
 Leave it, Henry.
 ---
 ## BAR PATRON 1: (mock stuttering)
-No wonder they moved him to m-m-management.
+No wonder they moved him to m-m-
+--
+management.
 ---
 ## HENRY:
 OUT OF HERE OR A BROKEN JAW FOR BOTH.
 ---
 ## JOHN: (stuttering)
+Just l-l-
+--
-Just l-l-leave it, I said, l-leave it.
+leave it, I said,
+--
+l-l-
+--
+leave it.
 ---
 template: noise
 (The bar patrons laugh and mock John’s stutter)